Open May 1 through September 30

 Heritage Hall Museum welcomes individuals and families, as well as school and tour groups.
 Large groups are encouraged to call ahead to arrange for guides as needed.

 Animals of all kinds have made South Dakota home, and visitors can get a close-up look at some of the species that lived near Freeman in our natural history display.

 Germans From Russia

 Pioneers had to be creative and resourceful when they arrived on the prairie.
 Once the railroad arrived, settlers could purchase basic goods without traveling the 30 miles south to the Territorial capital of Yankton.
-A parlor display, a summer kitchen, an outhouse, and countless household artifacts illustrate the everyday lives of the early settlers of our community.
+A parlor display, a summer kitchen, an outhouse, and countless household artifacts illustrate the everyday lives of the early settlers.

 Many of those who settled in this part of southeastern Dakota Territory were German-speaking immigrants who left Russia for new opportunities in America.
 Displays trace their immigration and the challenges they faced through immigrant trunks, diaries, and a variety of artifacts they brought with them, giving us a glimpse of what life was like for these immigrants.

-The early settlers began their lives in South Dakota with a wagon and a plow, but times changed quickly.
+Settlers generally began their lives in South Dakota with just a wagon and a plow, but times changed quickly.
 Trace the development of agricultural implements and transportation vehicles in this area.
 Tractors, cars, motorcycles, and even a 1927 Lincoln-Page biplane are part of our exhibit.

 Ten years before South Dakota became a state, the settlement of Freeman began when the Chicago, Milwaukee & St. Paul Railroad extended a line westward through the area in 1879, bringing a variety of businesses, goods and opportunities.
 A general store, doctor’s office, dentist’s office, local banks, printing press and even the town jail are represented in the museum.